dalmo1991/superflexPy/doc/numerical_solver.rst

 by extending the classes :code:`NumericalApproximator` and/or
 :code:`RootFinder`.
-Even more generally, ODE solvers from external libraries could be used within SuperflexPy by incorporating them in a class that respects the interface proposed by the :code:`NumericalApproximator`.
+Even more generally, ODE solvers from external libraries could be used within SuperflexPy by incorporating them in a class that respects the interface expected by the :code:`NumericalApproximator`.

 The following sections describe the standard approach to create customized numerical approximators and root finders.